 One thing not to worry about at this time is the minimum payments.
 In future steps we will see that the “minimum payment” number can drop considerably.

 Private loans are a bit more tricky as there isn’t a single place where they are all tracked.
 The quickest and most efficient way to find private loans is on a credit report.
 The credit report should list the lender, loan amounts, and will often also include the interest rates as well.
 More specific details can be acquired by reaching out to the appropriate lenders.
-In order to verify the information on the credit report, borrowers can reach out to their school’s financial aid office to get information on loans borrowed and approximate amounts.
+In order to verify the information on the credit report, borrowers can contact their school’s financial aid office to get information on loans borrowed and approximate amounts.
 However, be advised that loan balances will have increased due to interest accumulation during school.
 Lenders may also change if one lender sold the debt to another.

 Once you know what you owe, you can form a strategy…